Indonesian Wikipedia: Controversies

-Mass killings and communist party
+Inclusion of the 1965-1966 mass killings and the communist party of Indonesia

-On 3 June 2020, #BoikotWikipedia (#BoycottWikipedia) became trending on Twitter due to Tengku Zulkarnain, an ustaz and committee member of Indonesian Ulema Council at the time, complaining about Wikipedia's article on the 1965-66 mass killings and the Communist Party of Indonesia (PKI).
+On 3 June 2020, #BoikotWikipedia (#BoycottWikipedia) became trending on Twitter, now known as X, due to Tengku Zulkarnain, an ustaz and committee member of Indonesian Ulema Council at the time, complaining about Wikipedia's article on the 1965-66 mass killings and the Communist Party of Indonesia (PKI).
 Zulkarnain pressured the chief of the Indonesian National Police Idham Azis and President Joko Widodo to take action and arrest the author.
-Suharto and PKI's photo was later removed from the article.
+Some things, like Suharto's photo and mentions of the PKI were later removed from the article.

-The Crescent Star Party's leader urged Wikipedia to remove that edit forever, also claiming that PKI is the writer.
-An expert on communism called the article "brainwashing."
-The Indonesian Democratic Party of Struggle states that it is a "reflection of the country's war on history."
+The Crescent Star Party's leader urged Wikipedia to remove that edit forever, also claiming that the PKI is the sole writer.
+An expert on communism called the article "brainwashing".
+The Indonesian Democratic Party of Struggle states that it is a "reflection of the country's war on history".

 The Wikimedia Foundation of Indonesia states that they are "neutral and unpaid for any articles made in its site."
-It also acknowledged that many of the texts were mainly translated from English Wikipedia.
+It also acknowledged that many of its articles were mainly translated from the English Wikipedia.